moj-analytical-services/opg-investigations-backlog/README.md

 - **Quality & testing**: schema checks, unit & property tests, reproducibility (seeds), pre-commit hooks, doc pages for QA and ethics.
 All of the above is pre-wired in the repo so you can demonstrate collaborative, production-ready habits.

+- **“We use a CI wrapper (Makefile/script) so devs and CI run the same steps — no ‘works on my machine’ drift.”**

+- **“We gate PRs with smoke tests: a tiny synthetic run proves the critical path creates the key artefacts.”**

+- **“Devs get fast feedback and stable reviews; heavier tests run nightly on a fresh synthetic data build.”**

+- **“We keep a feature catalogue linking code lineage, business definitions, and plots — auditable and policy-relevant.”**

+- **“We export simulation-ready inputs (arrival rates, service-time quantiles, routing) to power micro-simulation.”**

 - **We use a CI wrapper so devs and CI run the same steps.
 We gate PRs with smoke tests—tiny, end-to-end checks that a synthetic dataset runs through our pipeline and produces key artefacts.
 It keeps feedback fast and dependable; deeper tests run nightly.**

 - A **CI wrapper** (a **Makefile** target or scripts/ci.sh) makes the exact same command work locally and in **GitHub Actions**.

-* “Our **CI wrapper** ensures the *same* steps run locally and in CI—no ‘works on my machine’ drift.”
+- “Our **CI wrapper** ensures the *same* steps run locally and in CI—no ‘works on my machine’ drift.”

-* “We gate PRs with **smoke tests**: a tiny synthetic run proves the critical path creates the key artefacts.”
+- “We gate PRs with **smoke tests**: a tiny synthetic run proves the critical path creates the key artefacts.”

-* “Devs get **fast feedback** and stable reviews; heavier tests run **nightly** on a fresh synthetic dataset.”
+- “Devs get **fast feedback** and stable reviews; heavier tests run **nightly** on a fresh synthetic dataset.”

-## Repository structure / layout
+## 1) Repository structure/layout (RAP-friendly)
 ```
 opg-investigations-backlog/
 ├── configs/                 # YAML inputs & scenarios
 ├── data/                    # raw & processed data (git-ignored) (placeholders only)
-│   ├── raw/                 # original, untouched data
+│   ├── raw/                 # original, untouched data, never commit PII
 │   └── processed/           # cleaned or transformed data outputs
 │   └── out/                 # processed data outputs
 ├── notebooks/               # exploratory and analysis notebooks
 │   └── data-analysis.ipynb  # data analysis notebook
 │   └── Leila-yousefi.ipynb
 │   └── corr_cause.ipynb
-├── docs/                    # User guide, QA, ethics, PM, interview Q&A
+├── docs/                    # User guide, QA, ethics, PM, interview Q&A, MkDocs site (schema, SIMUL8 wiring, model cards)
-├── src/                     # Python modules and scripts
+├── src/                     # Python modules/scripts, production code (pip-installable pkg)
 │   ├── __init__.py          # marks this folder as a package
 │   └── data_processing.py   # reusable data-loading and cleaning functions
 │   └── data_quality.py      # Data Quality Checks class